GiorgioCaculli/B2_TTMC/README.md

-# TTMC
+# What do you know about it?

 ## Jeu écrit en Java 11

-### Auteurs: Giorgio Caculli, Guillaume Labert, Tanguy Taminiau
+### Auteurs: Giorgio Caculli, Guillaume Lambert, Tanguy Taminiau